 Payment for construction works is usually paid in instalments, however on very small projects alternative payment methods such as payment upfront or payment on completion may be utilised.
-The payment on completion option relies on the parties involved sharing a high level of trust and conversely the payment upfront method is risky for the Client as works could be delayed or not completed therefore construction payments are usually paid in instalments.
+The payment on completion option relies on the parties involved sharing a high level of trust.
+Conversely, the payment upfront method is risky for the Client as works could be delayed or not completed, therefore construction payments are usually paid in instalments.

 If a project is due to take longer than 45 days then under Section 109 (1) of the (HGCRA), the contractor is entitled to instalments, stage payments or other periodic payments, as it would be unfair to expect the contractor to fund all the works upfront and not get paid until the end.
 Section 109 (2) also states that the payment amounts, and intervals can be agreed between those involved (HGCRA, 1996).